arch/UnitOfWork/README.md

 ## Support MySQL multiple databases/tables sharding

-After [v1.1.2](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.UnitOfWork/1.1.2) had support MySQL multiple databases/tables sharding in the same model.
+After [v1.1.2](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.UnitOfWork/1.1.2) had support MySQL multiple databases/tables sharding in the same model in the same machine.
+For different machine, you can use DbContextFactory to dynamically create DbContext.
 You can use [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql) to test this feature. @[PomeloFoundation](https://github.com/PomeloFoundation)

 # Quickly start